-Avocados and Lime from)'(Yes I serve it with chips like another dish we know so well.
+Avocados and Lime from)'(

-Cube 4 avocados, mix with two heaping tablespoons of garlic, 1⁄2 teaspoon of salt or more to taste, 1 teaspoon of pepper, drizzle with a tablespoon of agave or honey.
+Yes I serve it with chips like another dish we know so well.
+Cube 4 avocados, squeeze two limes worth the juice over the avocado, mix with two heaping tablespoons of garlic, 1⁄2 teaspoon of salt or more to taste, 1 teaspoon of pepper, drizzle with a tablespoon of agave or honey.
 Enjoy on toast, with chips, or all by itself.